Tommymarvel/Tommymarvel.github.io/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mobile portfolio Project For Microverse By Tommy Marvelous
+# Mobile portfolio Project For Microverse By Tommy Marvel

 > This is a simple web develoment project for microverse created using simple HTML(Hyper text mark-up Language.) and CSS(Cascading Style Sheet) which is used for styling or decorating the webpage.